DevHedronYT/GameDev/Python-Game-Dev/Pygame-Tutorial-Series/README.md

-This github contains all the code for my pygame tutorial series which can be found here: https://www.youtube.com/c/DevHedron/videos
+This github contains all the code for my **pygame 2** tutorial series which can be found here: https://www.youtube.com/c/DevHedron/videos